The magic of small engineering teams

 When we launch a new product, or a project on an existing team becomes too large for the current team, we often spin out a new small team.
 This allows us to push forward with new ideas and keep shipping without sacrificing quality.

-Right now, for example, we're in the process of scaling support by moving our support engineers out of the customer success team and into a new customer comms team.
+Right now, for example, we're in the process of scaling support by moving our support engineers out of the customer success team and into a new support team.
 We're recruiting support engineers for that team, by the way.

 We've also created a new team with the mission of making our customer data platform (CDP) a first-class product – a project spun out from a hackathon project at our recent all-company offsite in Mykonos.